vismantic-ohtuprojekti/qualipy/docs/accuracy.rst

 Frame detection
 ---------------
-For 400 images from flickr there were no undetected all-around-framed images:
+For 400 images from Flickr there were no undetected all-around-framed images:

 * Correct predictions for all samples: 99%
 * Correct predictions for framed images: 100%